-Having students take notes isn't the only way to use Notability in the classroom.
-It's a way for teachers to take, organize, and share notes, too.
-For example, before an exam, you might create a review sheet and email it to students.
-Students may also use the app to organize and store notes for a unit and then share their stored notes with students who were absent or those who need help reviewing for an exam.
-It's also a great tool for collaborative learning and group projects, as students can brainstorm ideas, take research notes, and then quickly share them with their group members.
+Having students take notes isn't the only way to use Notability in the classroom; it's a great tool for teachers too.
+For example, before an exam, you might create a review sheet and email it to students, or pre-annotate classroom readings to focus students' attention and model close reading.
+Students can use Notability to organize and store notes for a unit and then share these stored notes with students who were absent or those who need help reviewing for an exam.
+Notability can be an asset for collaborative learning and group projects as well, since students can brainstorm ideas, take research notes, and then quickly share them with their group members.

-Notability helps students take notes they'll want to review, revisit, and actively use.
+Notability is a full-featured note-taking app for iOS that helps students take notes they'll want to review, revisit, and actively use.
 If there's a chart in the textbook they want to reference quickly, they can snap a picture and add it to their notes.
 If a concept is better explained by drawing a picture, they can do it right there, too.
 On a single page of notes, students can type, write, draw, highlight, record audio, cut, paste, and even insert content captured from websites.
 When they're finished, students can organize notes for later easy access.
-The audio recording feature is especially flexible: If you play from the start of the recording, the notes you took darken and fill in as the recording continues, letting you see the notes appear as you wrote them.
+The audio recording feature is especially flexible.
+If you play from the start of the recording, the notes you took darken and fill in as the recording continues, letting you see the notes appear as you wrote them.
 Similarly, you can tap on any point of the note (whether it's writing, typing, or a photo) and jump to that point in the audio recording.

 Key Standards Supported

 Use technology, including the Internet, to produce and publish writing as well as to interact and collaborate with others; demonstrate sufficient command of keyboarding skills to type a minimum of three pages in a single sitting.

 Use technology, including the Internet, to produce and publish writing and link to and cite sources as well as to interact and collaborate with others, including linking to and citing sources.